 Judging by the sales copy on InvestInTech’s website, and the fact that half the app’s name is “Extract”, I expected that Able2Extract’s export features would be where it shines most.
 Not many apps can export a PDF to Word, Excel, OpenOffice, CSV, AutoCAD and more.

 First I tried to export my bad photo of a letter as a Word document.
 It’s not really a fair test, and the export failed.

-To give you an idea on how configurable exports are, here are the app's conversion options:
+To give you an idea of how configurable exports are, here are the app’s conversion options: